 Vending Machine Maintenance

 If you want to have great long lasting soda machine, then cleaning is a priority.
-It may take a little time, but the effort that you put into it will outweigh the costs that may incur in the long run.
-These basic routine maintenance steps will keep you vending machine up and running for years to come.
+It takes a small amount of time, but the effort will outweigh the costs that may incur if left dirty.
+These basic routine maintenance steps will keep your vending machine up and running for years to come.

 Word of Caution about Cleaning Your Soda Machine

 We will get one thing out of the way first you should NEVER clean your machine with any power washers, jet sprayers, hoses or water nozzles.
 This WILL ruin the vital electrical components that are located inside your vending machine and this will cost you in the long run.
-Hence, not accomplishing what we are trying to accomplish here; extending the life of your vending machine.
-I would also suggest that you unplug your vendor before cleaning just to be extra cautious by avoiding electrical shock.
+I should also unplug your vendor before cleaning just to be extra cautious by avoiding electrical shock.

-This is what your customers will see and hopefully be attracted to your coke machine.
-You will want to clean the cabinet as it is called in the vending industry with a good mixture of warm water and mild soap.
+This is what your customers will see and hopefully be attracted to your drink vending machine.
+You will want to clean the outer cabinet with a good mixture of warm water and mild soap.
 You can achieve this by using a damp cloth or sponge and a good sized bucket.
 Just wipe the whole thing down top to bottom left to right.
-Then rinse and dry the machine.
-Remember not to use a hose to rinse the machine off.
+Then rinse and dry the machine, remember not to use a hose to rinse the machine off.

 Now for that extra shine on your machine.
-Well it is no hidden secret or rocket science here.
-It is a good automotive wax and a good buffing.
+It is a good automotive wax and a good buffing would be great.
 All you need to do is just apply the wax as you would on a car, or follow the instructions on the wax itself, let dry and with a dry cloth or buffer, it you prefer, take the wax off and buff to a pristine shine.
-Now who can resist a bright and shiny Pepsi machine?
+Be careful of the nooks and cracks in the machine as the wax may be hard to get out of those areas.
+Now who can resist a bright and shiny Coke or Pepsi vending machine?

 The Dixie Narco soda vending machines that have the SIID controller can have their prices set very easily.
 The vending machine has two modes of operation.
 One is the normal mode and the other is the service mode.
 To enter the service mode you will need to open the vending machine door and press the service mode button that it found on the control board of the vendor.
 To find the control board you can follow the wiring back from the coin mechanism to where it plugs into a device that is similar looking to a computer board with a lot of wiring coming out of it.
 Amongst these wires you will find a button that can be pressed.
 Go ahead press it you won’t get shocked or ruin your vending machine.